 Be sure to keep the screens free of leaves and debris.

-Replace single-pane windows with dual-pane tempered glass, IBHS advises.
-Dual panes are two sheets of glass with space between them.
+Replace single-pane windows with dual-pane tempered glass.
+Dual panes are 2 sheets of glass with space between them.

 Single-pane windows are more susceptible to breakage from exposure to a wildfire's heat.